markcerqueira/markcerqueira.github.com/_posts/2017/2017-09-04-kotlin-kills-the-arrow-anti-pattern.md

 {% gist markcerqueira/ba834b6c5b420d6a4894fbf019f0ec2d %}

 Boom!
 The arrow is dead!
-While checking nullness is not the only case arrows can emerge, null checking is a pervasive painpoint in Java so these operators make our lives much better.
+While checking nullness is not the only case arrows can emerge, null checking is a pervasive painpoint, and common source of the arrow anti-pattern, in Java so these operators make our lives much better.

 [1]: http://wiki.c2.com/?ArrowAntiPattern